|For one weekend every September, the Monterey Fairgrounds become a jazz utopia. On five stages for approximately 30 hours, jazz is

 However all of the events on Saturday afternoon were overshadowed by the successes of Trombone Shorty.
 Shorty, who plays

-in the show.
-At Monterey he was heard during prime time at the main stage and the garden stage, and in both cases his riotous blend
+the show.
+At Monterey he was heard during prime time at the main stage and the garden stage, and in both cases his riotous blend of

 Pianist-singer Judy Roberts and tenor-saxophonist Greg Fishman performed duet sets throughout the weekend filled with swinging

-to Fishman about another song!
-Gretchen Parlato who has a floating and seductive voice, makes the most complex lines sound easy
+Fishman about another song!
+Gretchen Parlato who has a floating and seductive voice, makes the most complex lines sound easy and

 “Butterfly.”
 The virtuoso ukulele player Jake Shimabukuro clearly impressed a large and attentive audience with the sounds and

 power that he can get from his tiny instrument.
 Hopefully in the future, his poppish repertoire will include some jazz tunes.

 Billy Childs, as brilliant an arranger-composer as he is a pianist, wrote the commissioned piece for Monterey this year, Music For Two

 Quartets.
 His band with Steve Wilson on alto, soprano and flute, bassist Scott Colley and drummer Brian Blade, was matched with the